 A well-fed baby will :

 - Have 4 -6 wet diapers (urine) and 3-4 poopy diapers daily.
 Note that exclusively breast-fed babies can go up to 3 days without passing stool at 3 months old.
-Formula fed babies can get easily constipated if you fail to follow the instructions for proportions of water to formula while preparing their meal.
+Formula-fed babies can get easily constipated.
+This happens if you fail to follow the instructions for proportions of water to formula while preparing their meal.

-- Gain weight in accordance to the normal range for his/her age and race as entered in the growth monitoring chart mentioned above.
+- Gain weight in accordance with the normal range for his/her age and race.
+Your entries will be entered in the growth monitoring chart mentioned above.

 See how to use a newborn check sheet to objectively assess your baby.

 Is there a need for vitamin supplements in infants?

-Formula-fed babies do not need multivites, however, babies being exclusively breastfed are required to get vitamin D drops.
+Formula-fed babies do not need multivitamins, however, babies being exclusively breastfed are required to get vitamin D drops.
 We have found that breastfeeding mums have low levels of vitamin D in their breast milk.
 We’ll delve into this topic in another post.